 When I was younger, storybooks kept me company and were my only option of seeing the world.
 Although now I am finally able to explore the globe and go on real adventures I once only was able to secretly plot in my head, I still drift towards books, because reading is the best way of escapism.

-Growing up in the eighties was so much fun.
+Growing up in the eighties was fun.
 I didn’t have many toys except for Rubik’s Cube.
 If I needed to get someplace, I had no option but to walk.
-Our dial-up internet only arrived when I was 17 years old, took a very long time to start up and was only available at the school library at certain hours.
+Our dial-up internet only arrived when I was 17 years old, took a very long time to start up and was only available at the school library.

 And in the process, I learned that books are inspirational.
 Sometimes scary and sometimes sad.
 I learned that books are wisdom, passion, and they are the best decorative pieces too.